 2.3 Assigning metrics to the companies

 Once your investments are added to Impact Cloud, you can now assign the metrics that will be used to track their performance.
 These metrics will be derived from the Impact Strategy Frameworks that were created for these investment categories.
-For our investments, each of them falls under one of the frameworks that were created in the previous section of this document (Education Example, Accelerator-Health Example, and Agriculture Example).
-In other words, each investment must fall under an Impact Strategy Framework that you have created.

 In order to assign metrics to the companies, click on the "Assign Metrics" button on the Impact Manager page.
 When you click on the button, you will be redirected to a page that shows you the Impact Strategy Frameworks that you have created on your profile.